nextflow-io/website/content/blog/2016/deploy-in-the-cloud-in-a-fingers-snap.md

 ### Conclusion

-Nextflow provides the state-of-art support for cloud and containers technologies, which make it possibile to create and configure computing cluster in the cloud and deploy the execution a computational workflow in a no-brainer way, with just two commands on your terminal.
+Nextflow provides state-of-art support for cloud and containers technologies making it possibile to create and configure computing clusters in the cloud.
+The deployment and execution of computational workflows become executible in a no-brainer way, with just two commands on your terminal.

-In an upcoming post I will describe the autoscaling capabilities implemented by the Nextflow cloud native scheduler that allows, along with the use of spot/preemptible instances, a cost efficient execution of your pipeline in the cloud.
+In an upcoming post I will describe the autoscaling capabilities implemented by the Nextflow cloud native scheduler that allows, along with the use of spot/preemptible instances, a cost effective solution to execution of your pipeline in the cloud.